 Although most wrongful death lawsuits can be filed up to two years after the decedent’s death, it is better not to wait until just before the running of the statute of limitations to retain an attorney.
 Wrongful death cases need a considerable amount of time to investigate and prepare for trial.

 Medical and police reports must be reviewed.
 Accident scenes may need to be visited and photographed.
 In many cases, especially those involving medical malpractice or defective products, experts must be enlisted.
-Waiting to speak to a lawyer can potentially reduce the amount ultimately recovered by the family because of spoliation of evidence and other factors.
+Waiting to speak to a lawyer can potentially reduce the amount ultimately recovered by the family because of the spoliation of evidence and other factors.